 Much of the total volume of the brain and spinal cord is made up of cells that support nerve cells (neurons) in various ways but which don't carry information themselves.
 The collective name for these support cells is glial cells.
 Glia comes from the Greek word for glue and one of the roles of these cells is to hold the nerve cells in place.

 Each oligodendrocyte can supply myelin for the axons of several nerve cells and each axon can be supplied by several oligodendrocytes.
 The myelin produced by oligodendrocytes wraps around the axons in thin sheets like a Swiss roll.
 The myelin insulates the nerve axon so that electrical signals can be passed along the axon quickly and reliably.

-Last updated: December 2017
+Last updated: April 2018

 This page will be reviewed within three years